LilyLavender/ssbu-mod-workshop/episode03/CollisionAttributeList.md

 - **collision_attr_turn** = A hit effect that turns the opponent around.
 Used on moves like Mario's Cape and Mii Swordfighter's Reversal Slash.
 - **collision_attr_water** = A visual effect that emits water particles.
 Used on moves like Squirtle's Down Smash and Corrin's Up Special.
 - **collision_attr_whip** = A visual effect similar to the stab/sting effects.
 Used on Simon/Richter's Whip Moves.
-- **0x193bdcb0cc/collision_attr_auto_shift** = 📝 A hit effect used in most of Kazuya's Jabs that most likely moves the player over a little bit to continue the combo. <!-- Need a general description of what it looks like and how it functions.
-If it's similar to another hit effect, mention how it differs.
-Remains in here until WuBoy's script dump stops using the hash. -->
-- **0x184c223f47/collision_attr_fist_down** = 📝 Used only in Kazuya's Side Special.
-Most likely a special type of crumple. <!-- Need a general description of what it looks like and how it functions.
-If it's similar to saving, mention how it differs.
-Remains in here until WuBoy's script dump stops using the hash. -->
-- **0x19f2214801/collision_attr_fist_down2** = 📝 Used only in Kazuya's Uncrouching Attack.
-Most likely a special type of crumple. <!-- Need a general description of what it looks like and how it functions.
-If it's similar to saving, mention how it differs.
-Remains in here until WuBoy's script dump stops using the hash. -->
-- **0x1985267897/collision_attr_fist_down3** = 📝 Used only in Kazuya's Jab 9.
-Most likely a special type of crumple. <!-- Need a general description of what it looks like and how it functions.
-If it's similar to saving, mention how it differs.
-Remains in here until WuBoy's script dump stops using the hash. -->
 <!-- crush = In PhazoGanon's words: "Apparently there's also an effect called crush.
 Which happens on stages like Midgar and Distant Planet.
 And it's also an instant KO".
 Figure out if this exists, dump some scripts that use it.
 Unsure if 0x145f286b64/collision_attr_crush exists or if the attribute uses an alternate name.
 Midgar's crush is probably the stage coming together to kill the player, and for Distant Planet, the Bulborb closing its mouth.
 Unsure is this is just death or not, would have to look into stage hitboxes. -->